mathijsromans/consupedia/README.md

 ```
 $ pip install virtualenv
 ```
-Install via the install script (creates a Python 3 virtualenv with dependencies, a local_settings.py file, and a sqlite database),
+Run the install script (creates a Python 3 virtualenv with dependencies, a local_settings.py file, and a sqlite database),
 ```
 $ ./install.sh
 ```